AdinaValcauan/AdinaValcauan/README.md

 - 👀 I’m interested to develop new skills and deepend my knowledge.
 I am open to new challenges and oportunities.

-- 🌱 I’m currently learning Java and SQL.
-Also, I am interested in C, C++, HTML + CSS, Autocad, Matlab.
-I have a passion for the hardware part as well.
+- 🌱 I have experience in Java, MySQL, HTML+CSS and Matlab.
+Moreover, I'm currently learning JavaScript and C#.
+I'm also interested in C, C++ and AutoCAD.
+Furthermore, I have a passion for the hardware part as well.
 <!--- 💞️ I’m looking to collaborate on ...
 --->